8thlight/hyperion/README.md

      object used to pivot the pack and unpack multimethods.
      A type (object) is simply a combined packer and unpacker.
  * constructors are provided
- * they are represented by records (defrecord) instead of plain maps.
-This allows you to use extend-type on them if you choose.

 Example: